RCBiczok/ParaUnity/README.md

 ### Compilation

-1. **Compile Qt (optional):** extract the Qt source code to your preferred location and run the following commands inside a Visual Studio command prompt:
+1. **Compile Qt (optional):** Extract the Qt source code to your preferred location and run the following commands inside a Visual Studio command prompt:

    ```